-At all times, graduate nursing students will uphold the American Nurses Association Code of Ethics for Nurses.
+At all times, graduate nursing students will uphold the Code of Ethics for Nurses (ANA). http://nursingworld.org/MainMenuCategories/EthicsStandards/CodeofEthics.aspx

 Students may be subject to sanctions within their program for failure to observe the practicum guidelines.
-See policy on Professional and Ethical Conduct.
+See policy on professional and ethical conduct.

-PROFESSIONAL AND ETHICAL CONDUCT
+PROFESSIONAL AND ETHICAL CONDUCT POLICY